 2. Consider your area’s climate zones before you choose your plants

 Local climate zones will directly affect the success of your garden.
-Consult online sources or seek the advice of local gardeners to find out what plants will grow best in your area.
+Consult online sources to find your growing zone or seek the advice of local gardeners to find out what plants will grow best in your area.

-3. Decide what you will grow and compile a collection of seeds made for future use
+3. Decide what you will grow and compile a collection of seeds for future use

 4. Research nutrition and longevity

-If your garden becomes a significant source of food for your family, it is vital that you are growing foods which will meet many of your nutritional needs.
-If your area has short growing seasons, growing foods which store well is essential.
-Regardless of family favorites, there are some foods which are necessities in a survival garden.
+If your garden becomes a significant source of food for your family, it is vital that you are growing foods that will meet many of your nutritional needs.
+If your area has a short growing season, growing foods that store well is essential.
+Regardless of family favorites, there are some foods that are necessities in a survival garden.

 Plants for optimal nutrition:

 Be sure to add herbs to your survival garden.
 Herbs require little space and no specialized care, yet they offer many medicinal benefits and also will make the food from your garden taste great.